Aya A. Takriti, Enrolled Agent

 Why partner with a specialist Expat accountant?

 Living outside of the US can make your tax filing requirements complicated.
 To ensure you pay the minimum amount of taxes, it’s critical to work with an accountant who understands every aspect and avenue for reducing your tax liability.
-In Expat US Tax we have a dedicated team of tax accountants who work exclusively with US expats earning and investing in other countries.
-Partnering with a specialist expat accountant can help you navigate complex tax regulations and optimize your tax situation.
+Expat US Tax provides dedicated accountants who help expats optimize their tax situation by navigating complex tax regulations and optimize your tax situation.